Notable Streets and County Highways in Lauderdale County, Mississippi

 Stennis Drive

-Location: Northern part of the county, from MS 39 east to the front gate at Naval Air Station Meridian.
+Location: Northern part of the county, from MS 39 east to the front gate at Naval Air Station, Meridian.

-Federal-Aid Number: 456 (continues west to MS 495, and east to US 45)
+Federal-Aid Number: 456 (continues west via Sunshine Rd and other roads to MS 495, and continues east via Rabbit Rd and Campground Rd to US 45)

 Functional Classification: Major Collector